ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-old.md

 ```
 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache10.png" alt="" style=" width:500px ; height:100px ">

-You might see a Windows Firewall prompt. <code>Allow</code> the access to be appropriate.
+You might see a Windows Firewall prompt.
+Allow the access to be appropriate.

 Failing to allow Apache access through your server’s firewall will result in other computers/devices being unable to connect to your web server.

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache11.png" alt="" style=" width:500px ; height:300px ">

-You will come across a **could not bind to address** error if another service is already running on Apache’s default port (80).
+You will come across a *could not bind to address* error if another service is already running on Apache’s default port (80).

 Therefore, check that you don’t currently have an IIS (Internet Information Services) server already running.